Athos1972/baangt/docs/Installation.rst

 In the new folder you'll find ``baangt`` executable.
 Click on it and explore examples in ``/examples`` folder.

+There's also a video on Youtube: https://www.youtube.com/watch?v=25wdwElMlH4 and an article with more background information in the blog: https://www.baangt.org/4-ways-to-install-baangt-on-macos-windows-and-linux/

 Install from sources
 --------------------